US $6.3 million

 - Support for Addictions Prevention and Treatment in Africa

-Healthy Outcomes through Prevention Education (HOPE) uses peer education and community-based interventions to educate young people about HIV/AIDS and encourage healthy behavior.
+Healthy Outcomes through Prevention Education uses peer education and community-based interventions to educate young people about HIV/AIDS and encourage healthy behavior.
 The activity coordinates with the Ministry of Education to promote and strengthen the Ministry’s Sector Policy on HIV/AIDS and build the capacity of the County Education Offices to implement the policy nationwide.

 The Governments of Kenya and the United States share the goal of an AIDS-free generation, and Healthy Outcomes through Prevention Education is helping Kenya to meet that goal.

 Healthy Outcomes through Prevention Education works with formal and non-formal primary schools across Nairobi, and the surrounding communities, to carry out peer-education activities.
 Teachers integrate life skills and HIV prevention education into the classroom curricula.
 Parents and community members are encouraged to be active in school-health activities.
-The activity reaches youth in school through student advisory councils, membership clubs, education and entertainment (edutainment), debate, award schemes, holiday events, talents shows and sports.
-HOPE helps reach out-of-school youth through partner organizations, including Youth Action for Change, Youth Peer Education Network, and G-Pange.
+The project reaches youth in school through student advisory councils, membership clubs, education and entertainment (edutainment), debate, award schemes, holiday events, talents shows and sports.
+The activity helps reach out-of-school youth through partner organizations, including Youth Action for Change, Youth Peer Education Network, and G-Pange.
 These youth are encouraged to participate in volunteer and internship opportunities.

 Irene Muriuki, Activity Manager